 In this post, we’ll offer some tips on developing your cloud enablement strategy: what to look for in a partner and how to prepare for your migration.

 1. Understand Your Needs

-Before you can begin implementing a cloud enablement strategy, you need to understand the benefits that cloud will offer your specific organization as well as any roadblocks or challenges that you may encounter.
-Developing a cloud readiness assessment — either on your own or in cooperation with a managed cloud provider — will give you a clear idea of what to expect and where to start.
+Before you can begin implementing a cloud enablement strategy, you need to understand the benefits the cloud will offer your organization and any roadblocks or challenges you may encounter.
+Developing a cloud readiness assessment — on your own or in cooperation with a managed cloud provider — will give you a clear idea of what to expect and where to start.

 2. Consider the Architecture